 11) You are welcome to call the museum admissions desk during regular museum hours at 727.892.4200 to get an up-to-date visitor count before you come to the museum.
 Please do not visit the museum with a group larger than 10 people.

 12) We are temporarily not accepting cash.

-13) Complimentary coffee and tea will be available in the Canyon Cafe.
-Limited, individually-wrapped food and beverage will be available for purchase.
+13) Complimentary coffee and tea is available in the Canyon Cafe.
+Limited, individually-wrapped food and beverage is available for purchase.

 14) At this time, docent-led group tours have been suspended.
 We invite you to experience our new Self-Guided Tour.
 Learn more here.